 Do you want to help out with reconstructions?

 If yes, then please ensure you have a whitecard and that you have registered on the NPWS Volunteer Information Portal or the ACT Parkcare Hub, as appropriate.
-If you don't have a whitecard KHA will reimburse you for obtaining one from you local provider (e.g. TAFE).
+If you don't have a whitecard KHA will reimburse members for obtaining one from your local provider (e.g. TAFE).

 Progress Report 1 Sep 2020